trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > _Upon startup, an initial set of listening sockets is created. workers then continuously accept, read from and write to the sockets while processing HTTP requests and responses._ - from [The Architecture of Open Source Applications - NGINX](http://aosabook.org/en/nginx.html).

 Multiplexing works by using a loop to increment through a program chunk by chunk operating on one piece of data/new connection/whatever per connection/object per loop iteration.
-It is all based on events multiplexing like `epoll()`, `kqueue()`, or `select()`.
+It is all based on events multiplexing like `epoll()` or `kqueue()`.
 Within each worker NGINX can handle many thousands of concurrent connections and requests per second.

   > See [Nginx Internals](https://www.slideshare.net/joshzhu/nginx-internals) presentation as a lot of great stuff about the internals of the NGINX.